frederic-perez/AmE-dictionary/dictionary.md

 __strobe__ _Writhing in the strobe lights after dark._
 __struck__
 __strung out__
-__strut__ :three: :shit: _Arguing with idiots is like playing chess with a pigeon...
+__strut__ :three::shit: _Arguing with idiots is like playing chess with a pigeon...
 No matter how good you are, the bird is going to shit on the board and strut around like it won anyway._ :es: pavonearse
 __stubble__ _n_ :nine::arrow_up_small::o2::shit: _The sugarcane stubble._ _Smoke from a distant stubble fire._
 __stubby__
 __stubs__ :two::shit: